maciej-izak/funpascal/README.md

 * At some point I want to implement mselang dialect, but priority is Delphi mode from FreePascal
 * This is a long term never ending project, for now the main problem is time.
 If you like my idea you can sponsor me (or not).
 * License of this project is GPL v3 but probably will be changed to more liberal MIT

-The run of the compiler may be real pain, it has no build scripts yet, and source code has few hardcoded paths.
-This was created as a pure hobby project for fun.
-I decided to make it public to get more self motivation. "running compiler" experience should improve in time.

-If you want to have an adventure, and you want to test compiler you need to download win-x86 .NET runtime, but probably a better idea is to wait a bit for building scripts (see issue #1) and generic version of project (issue #2).